 “What are you…” Nihlus started, but Saren didn’t give him a chance to finish.
 He began the deadly pirouette in slow motion and Nihlus’ body responded, even if his mind was still asking questions.
 As they made the circle together, Saren allowed his field to flow through Nihlus’ hands, but gently, gently!
 He didn’t want to make a mess in the room, and more importantly, he didn’t want to harm.
 Again, he heard his heart hammer and felt his stomach go rigid, but he hardly cared, fully immersed in experiencing the smell and the warmth and the intoxicating proximity of the other.
 On the far borders of his awareness, he heard things around them move and clang and some must have toppled over and fallen.

 Then the spell was over, and he slowly stepped back, letting go after too much hesitation.

 “Spirits,” Nihlus breathed.
 The tone of his voice was eerily similar to what Saren had heard in the video last night.
 Nihlus turned to him, then, eyes filled with emotion.
-His mandibles were hanging loose.
-Saren made a careful test, and discovered that his were as well.
+His mandibles hung loose.
+Saren made a careful test and discovered that his did too.
 How embarrassing.
 But Nihlus was probably too far gone to notice.
 And Saren was definitely too far gone to care.